meilisearch/documentation/learn/advanced/geosearch.md

 ### Ranking rules

-By default, MeiliSearch emphasizes relevant sorting over exhaustive sorting.
+By default, Meilisearch emphasizes relevant sorting over exhaustive sorting.
 This means our engine first finds the most relevant results and only then orders matches based on values given to the `sort` search parameter.

 This means that sorting with `_geoPoint` will often be a tie-breaker and not the most important factor when deciding which results a user will see first.